 - Parking notice*

 If you are travelling by car you will need to display your parking notice clearly on your dashboard and you will be directed to any available spaces when you arrive at the main entrance.
-If you have not received your Parking Notice by post, please download your copy, print and bring this with you.
+Please download your copy, print and bring this with you.

 *Whilst every effort will be made to ensure you have access to parking, please build in sufficient time to park off campus should you need to.
 You can check for details of local parking facilities online and please be reassured that, should you need to park in the local town, this is just a short walk to campus or a quick bus ride using the Edge Link bus service.

-Following your audition, we will let you know the result as soon as reasonably possible, normally within 10 working days.
+Following your audition, we will let you know the result as soon as reasonably possible.

 Following the audition, you will receive written confirmation of the decision reached by the audition panel.
 If you are successful and are made an offer, the letter will advise you to log in to UCAS Track to check the specific conditions of your offer.
 If you have any queries regarding your offer conditions, you must contact the Admissions Team immediately and certainly within 14 days of the offer being made.